cionx/solutions-structure-and-interpretation-of-computer-programs/1_building_abstractions_with_procedures/1.3_formulating_abstractions_with_higher_procedures/exercise_1.43.md

       (compose f (repeated f (- n 1)))))
 ```

-We thougt about using the same approach as in `expt-fast` to decrease the recursion depth of `repeat`.
+We thought about using the same approach as in `expt-fast` to decrease the recursion depth of `repeat`.
 But it seems to us that, in the end, `(repeat f n)` will always be expended to expressions of the same size (since there is probably no internal simplification of `(compose f g)`).